aprkr/ez80asm/README.md

 * Make sure you have semantic highlighting on in settings

 ### Diagnostic Provider
-* Note that these diagnostics are specific to the ez80 CPU
+* Note that these diagnostics are specific to the ez80 CPU and spasm-ng assembler
 * Error checking while you type
 * Can be disabled in settings
 * Can check for duplicate declarations in a document (but not included files)